004Ajay/Quiz-App-DBMS-Project/README.md

 * Clone the repository to your local machine

 * Install necessary python packages

+    * Go to `cmd` of the cloned repository's folder & paste this command:

             pip install -r requirements.txt

-    * if the above code shows error, then you can manually required packages from [requirements.txt](https://github.com/004Ajay/DBMS-Project/blob/main/requirements.txt)
+    * If the above code shows error, then you can manually required packages from [requirements.txt](https://github.com/004Ajay/DBMS-Project/blob/main/requirements.txt)

 <br>